survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 }
 ```

-If you replaced `bar` with a string like `'foobar'`, then you would end up with code as below:
+If you replaced `bar` with a string like `"foobar"`, then you would end up with code as below:

 ```javascript
 var foo;